 Chicken do pyaza literally means chicken with double onions!
-This ultimate chicken curry with double the onion makes my day double happier!
+This ultimate chicken do pyaza curry with double the onion makes my day doubly happier!

-Chicken do pyaza – this is such a popular dish in restaurants but still I never thought of making it at home!
+One of the very popular Indian chicken curries that you will find in any Indian restaurant is chicken do pyaza.
+This chicken do pyaza is a frequently ordered dish in restaurants, but I never thought of making it at home!
 Strange me!

-Couple of days back, one TV show was airing this recipe and since then it has been tickling my brain; so much so that when one of my friends asked me to suggest one chicken dish which would go well with phulkas or chapatis, I instantaneously found myself saying Chicken Do Pyaza!
-Being an avid cook herself, she also found it interesting.
-And I was so pleased to transmit my enthusiasm with this Do Pyaza stuff to her.
-That same day I prepared it for dinner.
+Couple of days back, one TV show was airing this recipe of chicken do pyaza and since then it has been tickling my brain; so much so that when one of my friends asked me to suggest one chicken curry recipe which would pair well with phulkas or chapatis, I instantaneously found myself saying chicken do pyaza!

 - Chicken – 800 gms, cut into curry-size pieces